lenh0205/AspSample/Features/microservices/overview/Example.md

 COPY --from=build-env /app/out .

 # set the entry point for out 'image', so when we run our image that's what gets kicked off
-# specifies the command to run when the container starts
+# -> specifies the default command to run when the container starts (can be overwritten by CLI)
-# run .NET application by executing the PlatformService.dll
+# -> run .NET application by executing the PlatformService.dll
 ENTRYPOINT [ "dotnet", "PlatformService.dll" ]

 ### End Stage 2